valentinnavalos/valentinnavalos/README.md

 ### Hi there 👋, I am Valentín Avalos
 #### a Full Stack Developer and a Blockchain fan!
-![a Full Stack Developer and a Blockchain fan]

 🙋‍♂️I am Valentín, a focused, dedicated Full Stack Developer.
 I'm passionate about solving problems, learning new technologies and mastering the ones I already know: JavaScript, TypeScript, React, Redux, TailwindCSS, NodeJs, Express, Sequelize, and PostgreSQL as a database.
 Currently adding Typescript to the list and I hope to continue my roadmap to Solidity development.🚀